trteodor/Line_Follower_STM32H7/HW_Schematic&PCB/Altium/Readme.md

-Altium Designer viewer - is free, so you could be able to open this file, and view schematic and PCB.
+Altium Designer viewer - is free, so you could be able to open this files, and view schematic and PCB.

 Production files are attached in the appropriate folders.